stats4sd/Installation-Guides/README.md

 ## Dev Notes

+### Adding Pages

+Pages can essentially sit in any folder structure, as their url is defined in the top 'front-matter' (see example on guiders/GoogleCloud)
+To link a page within the existing navigation system it should be added to \_data/pagelist.yaml.

+### General Updates

 **2018-11-08:** We are trialling display of the site through github pages and jekyll.
 To preview locally [install jekyll](https://jekyllrb.com/docs/installation) and then run `bundle install` to install dependecies.
 Preview the site with:

 ```